Ecommerce Boxes - Product Guide

 Multi-size orders are the order of the day with ecommerce.
 Different products are ordered together in different quantities which results in a multitude of different sizes.
 Coping with these multiple order sizes is often a headache for a packing operation.
 Using multiple different box sizes increases unit costs, complexity, and storage space.
 But on the other hand, using too few box sizes results in increased packing costs and unmatched box sizes which need a lot of void fill.
 Multi-size mailers help to alleviate these problems with a size adjustable design.
 This means that one mailer or box size can be used to pack many different sized orders by altering the size of the box to fit.

-Letterbox boxes for ecommerce are postal boxes that fit through a letterbox.
-These boxes are designed with dimensions less than the average UK letterbox size of 254mm x 38mm.
+Letterbox boxes are ecommerce postal boxes that fit through a letterbox.
+These boxes are designed with dimensions within the average UK letterbox size of 254mm x 38mm.
 Letterbox boxes help to increase delivery rates by fitting through the letterbox rather than the customer having to be in when the postman arrives.
 They are a fantastic solution for small subscription boxes and low order value online orders.
 Ensuring your online orders get delivered on time improves your customers purchasing experience and reduces customer queries.

 Retention ecommerce boxes are increasing in popularity because they help to reduce the amount of packaging used as well as looking great.
 Retention packaging is designed to retain items in the middle of the box with a space all around it.
 By retaining items in a box, you remove the need for void fill and therefore reduce costs and your impact on the environment.
 The most popular design of retention boxes for ecommerce uses a clear stretch film that stretches around the items being packed.
 This clear film holds the items onto a cardboard base and ensures the items are held securely with a crumple zone all around them.
 Retention boxes can also be made with a retaining paper sheet instead of the clear film.
 This paper sheet acts in a similar way to the clear film but helps to improve the recyclability of the packaging for an eco-friendlier alternative.